weightshift/textpattern-moderne/README.md

 textpattern-moderne
 ===================

-This version packages the Textpattern Moderne Admin theme from Weightshift (https://github.com/weightshift/textpattern-moderne) into a ready to install theme for Textpattern users, without having to overwrite the Classic theme.
+The current version packages jstubb's work (https://github.com/jstubbs/textpattern-moderne) as a Textpattern Admin theme proper based on the original from Weightshift (https://github.com/weightshift/textpattern-moderne) into a ready to install theme for Textpattern users, without having to overwrite the Classic theme.

 How to Install:
 ===============